-I didn’t know at the time why the Christians there acted that way–or why they’d had to mistreat me when I objected to it.
+I didn’t know at the time why the Christians there acted that way.
+Nor could I understand why they’d had to mistreat me when I objected to it.

-I didn’t know that fretting about dark forces helped solidify in Christians’ minds the reality of some supernatural realm where their Christian beliefs could also exist and be real.
+At the time, I didn’t know that fretting about dark forces helped solidify in Christians’ minds the reality of some supernatural realm.
+There, their Christian beliefs could also exist and be real.

 Innocent Fun or Spiritual Deception?

-The problem is, there’s good money in scaring gullible Christians, which is why Christian leaders do it.
+The problem is, there’s good money in scaring gullible Christians.
+That is exactly why Christian leaders do it.

-The trailer’s hilarious though: it opens with a fake interview.
-One old white Christian guy asks all wide-eyed and disingenuous, “What’s the big deal about [Halloween]?” as if fundagelicals aren’t told the answer to that question every half hour on the half hour around this time of year.
+The trailer’s hilarious though.
+It opens with a fake interview.
+One old white Christian guy asks all wide-eyed and disingenuous, “What’s the big deal about [Halloween]?”
+He asks this as if fundagelicals aren’t told the answer to that question every half hour on the half hour around this time of year.

 Chuck Smith blames the way Halloween is celebrated in modern days on ancient druids.
-I’m not sure where he’s getting that idea other than Jack Chick tracts (especially in blaming Catholics for the holiday’s survival), since there really isn’t a whole lot of historical evidence either which way for any flavor of druidry, what with the Celts not leaving behind any writings and most of what we do know being written by invaders like the Romans, who might not have been concerned with strict accuracy.
+I’m not sure where he’s getting that idea other than Jack Chick tracts (especially in blaming Catholics for the holiday’s survival).
+There really isn’t a whole lot of historical evidence either which way for any flavor of druidry.
+The Celts didn’t leave behind any writings.
+Consequently, most of what we do know was written by invaders like the Romans, who might not have been concerned with strict accuracy.